layershift/enscale-docs/pages/09.database-nodes/01.mariadb/02.connection-details/docs.10.md

 !!!!
 We recommend using the private IP address (either directly or via the variable), as it provides a direct connection vs host name where DNS resolution is also required.

+We also strongly advise that for your security you should [set up a new user](/database-nodes/mariadb/user-creation) for your application with limited privileges.

 It is also recommended to set up a new user for your application with limited permissions, instead of using the default admin user.
 You can set one up in phpMyAdmin.